eq19/feed/_drafts/multiplication_zone.md

 ![](https://user-images.githubusercontent.com/8466209/224346485-13d27a0b-bfe3-43f0-94da-f75313dc9d77.png)

+The most question here is how ∆1 actually working between minus 1 and plus 1?
+Here we finally come to Euler's identity by MEC30.

 ## Streching Structure

 This scheme is showing a parsering result by repeating the positions in the next step.
 These positions: `1 7 11 13 17 19 23 29` refer as ***the basic system of MEC30***.